zowe/docs-site/docs/user-guide/cli-db2plugin.md

 ### Server-side license

 You can execute the utility `db2connectactivate` on z/OS to enable a Db2 database to accept client requests.
-For more information, see [db2connectactivate - Server license activation utility](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.licensing.doc/doc/r0057377.html) **[is this the correct ibm doc version?]**.
+For more information, see [db2connectactivate - Server license activation utility](https://www.ibm.com/support/knowledgecenter/SSEPGG_11.5.0/com.ibm.db2.luw.licensing.doc/doc/r0057377.html).
 This avoids having to apply the Db2 Connect license on each database client that connects directly to the server.
 It is also the preferred approach to enabling users of the Zowe Db2 CLI because it avoids individual client license distribution and configuration.

 ### Client-side license